genevieveleng/globalweather/README.md

 ### PRODUCT REQUIREMENT
 The solution will focus on being a medium to:
-- Receive request from solution's endpoint (localhost:8081/{api_version}/{path})
+- Receive request from solution's endpoint: `http://localhost:8081/{api_version}/{path}`
 - Convert request params (uriParams/queryParams) into XML payload - params should not be case sensitive
-- POST XML payload into GW SYS endpoint (localhost:8080/GlobalWeather)
+- POST XML payload into GW SYS endpoint `http://localhost:8080/GlobalWeather`
 - Convert response from XML into JSON
 - Return response in JSON format